kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

    In order to simplify a function we must bind some other expression to the name it introduces.

+..
+All functions in Haskell follow three rules that force them to behave like functions in math:

+   * All functions must take an argument.
+   * All functions must return a value.
+   * Anytime a function is called with the same argument, it must return the same value.

+   The third rule is part of the basic mathematical definition of a function.
+When the rule that the same argument must always produce the same result is applied to function in a programming language, it’s called referential transparency.

 1.4 The structure of lambda terms
 ---------------------------------